lifeiliu/JavaTraningNotes/servlet.md

 2. when to use "get"/"post"?
      2.1 difference
-        visual different of get and post is that when you do get, your URI will contain the parameter key-value pairs that are sending to the server. and post does not contain that 2.2 why use get?
+        visual different of get and post is that when you do get, your URI will contain the parameter key-value pairs in the url that are sending to the server. and post does not contain that 2.2 why use get?
         - easily book mark your search result